Nameless Rumia's Wiki

 Summary

 It's a popular video sharing and live streaming service that left a massive impact on the internet, marking the end of the Flash era.
-However, this immense popularity has also been a detriment since the platform has a strict copyright system and a tendency to “demonetize” videos, making it an unreliable source of income to the chagrin of content creators who sometimes rely on membership platforms to back them up.
+However, this immense popularity has also been a detriment since the platform has a strict copyright system and tends to 'demonetize' videos, which can make it an unreliable source of income, thus why content creators will often rely on membership platforms to make up for any losses.

 Live streaming